 Generally, the lower dosages given will be satisfactory for young, succulent growth of sensitive weed species.
 For less sensitive species and under conditions where control is more difficult, the higher dosages will be needed.
 Apply CLEAN AMINE during warm weather when weeds are young and growing actively.
-Apply a minimum of 2.0 gals of spray solution per acre by ground unless directed otherwise.
+Apply a minimum of 2 gals of spray solution per acre by air or a minimum of 5 gals of spray solution per acre by ground unless directed otherwise.